Ruks-7/Automated-Testing-With-Selenium/README.md

 - The footer of the page
 - The Social Media links <br/>

-The footer of the page is checked for its presence.
+The footer of the page is checked for its presence in the "Internship Positions" page whose link in "Join Us" section.<br/>
 The test will display a boolean value to confirm if it is displayed. <br/>
 The social media links in the footer are displayed in the console.